Quantum Chameleons: Conclusion

 \section{Conclusion}

-We have started the study of forces induced by chameleon-like particles in a fully-fledged quantum approach.
-The formalism clarifies the role taken by screening in the quantum picture and provides a natural interpolation between Casimir and Casimir-Polder forces in extended sources.
+We have studied the forces induced by chameleon-like particles in a fully-fledged quantum approach.
+Our formalism elucidates the role of screening in the quantum picture and naturally interpolates between the limits of Casimir and Casimir-Polder pressures.
 We have computed propagators with piecewise constant masses in an arbitrary number of 1D regions and analyzed in details the quantum chameleon pressure between plates.
 Our conclusions relative to the validity of the chameleon EFT differ from \cite{Upadhye:2012vh} and are less restrictive.
-We find that symmetron dark energy is strongly bounded by its quantum force, for instance from molecular spectroscopy and the E\"otwash experiment.
-For the latter, taking into account the presence of the intermediate sheet is crucial as it increases the E\"otwash sensitivity to Casimir pressure for chameleons.
-The E\"otwash bound from classical force is mostly overwhelmed by the quantum one.
-Other developments can be considered using similar techniques for other kind of observables and experiments including bouncing neutrons, small scale Casimir experiments, neutron scattering.
-In presence of a UV completion for the chameleon EFT, our formalism provides the basis to do reliable chameleon particle physics.
+In the E\"ot-Wash experiment we find that the sensitivity to the quantum pressure from chameleon-like fields is enhanced by the presence of the intermediate sheet.
+For both symmetron and standard chameleon models, the bounds on the quantum pressure exclude large and previously unconstrained regions of the parameter spaces.